intel-iot-devkit/how-to-code-samples/close-call-reporter/javascript/README.md

 It also keeps track of the GPS position of Intel® Edison, updating frequently to ensure accurate data.

-If a close call is detected (that is, the Grove* IR Distance Interrupter is tripped), the Intel® Edison board, if configured, notifies the Intel IoT Examples Datastore running in your own Microsoft\* Azure\*, IBM\* Bluemix\*, or AWS\* account.
+If a close call is detected (that is, the Grove* IR Distance Interrupter is tripped), the Intel® Edison board, if configured, notifies the Intel IoT Examples Datastore or an MQTT server running in your own Microsoft\* Azure\*, IBM\* Bluemix\*, or AWS\* account.

 ## Hardware requirements